 Businesses may opt for tools that they perceive as faster to deploy, but are potentially less effective.
 It can also generate distrust between data quality execution teams and management.

-Gartner clients can read more in How to Overcome the Top Four Data Quality Practice Challenges by Mei Yang Selvage.
+How to Overcome the Top Four Data Quality Practice Challenges by Mei Yang Selvage.